dspinellis/alexandria3k/README.md

                         Populate database with Crossref journal names from URL or file
+  -L, --list-schema     List the schema of the scanned database -l LINKED_RECORDS, --linked-records LINKED_RECORDS
+                        Only add ORCID records that link to existing <persons>
+                        or <works>
-  -L, --list-schema     List the schema of the scanned database -l, --linked-records  Only add ORCID records that link to existing ones -n, --normalize       Normalize relations in the populated Crossref database -O ORCID_DATA, --orcid-data ORCID_DATA
+  -n, --normalize       Normalize relations in the populated Crossref database -O ORCID_DATA, --orcid-data ORCID_DATA
                         URL or file for obtaining ORCID author data